xiaoxiaojx/koa-http2-proxy/README.md

 - **option.changeOrigin**: true/false, Default: false - changes the origin of the host header to the target URL
 - **option.proxyTimeout**: timeout (in millis) when proxy receives no response from target
 - **option.proxyName**: Proxy name used for Via header
-- **option.useHttpsRequest**: true/false: Whether to use https to request clients, default false
 - **option.logs**: true/false: Whether to enable log printing, default false

 ## Shorthand